Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 \textbf{Data Analysis}.
 For the survey questions, we applied descriptive statistics to analyze the responses to the demographic and Likert scale questions.
-For the open-ended interview questions, interviews were recorded and transcribed; subsequently, we used the open coding and constant comparison method \cite{Adolph2011CC} to analyze and categorize the qualitative responses.
+For the open-ended interview questions, interviews were recorded and transcribed; subsequently, we used the Open Coding and Constant Comparison method \cite{Adolph2011CC} (a fundamental qualitative analysis technique widely used in empirical software engineering research) to analyze and categorize the qualitative responses.